Thursday, October 18, 2012

 He was replaced about a year later, by the Regional Manager who originally brought me to NY.
 Unfortunately, the guy was a complete prick.
 For some reason, I ended up on his shit list.
 I think he thought I didn't stay at work late enough.

-In another time, I probably would have stayed every night.
-But now I was married to a woman that worked for the state.
-For her job, you punched in at 9 and punched out at 5, period.
 She didn't understand the private sector culture, where if you leave at 5, people wonder why you’re such a slacker.
-Same with working on weekends… to her it was just unheard of and if I mentioned going in on Saturday to work on a project, I had to hear about it for the rest of the week.
+Same with working on weekends… to her, it was just unheard of, and if I mentioned going in on Saturday to work on a project, I had to hear about it for the rest of the week.

 The company hired a new kid, fresh out of one of our stores, and they had me train him on how I managed the One Stops.
-But I began to suspect I was in trouble a little later, when we were in a staff meeting where everyone reported on what they were doing.
+I began to suspect I was in trouble a little later when we were in a staff meeting where everyone reported on what they were doing.
 The boss skipped me.
 Vinnie spoke up and said, “Hey, you forgot to ask Bluz…”

-I gave my report, but I could see the guy was checked out.
+I gave my report, but I could see the Boss was checked out.
 He didn't forget; he just knew I was irrelevant.
 He called me into his office the next day and let me go.
 (About 20 other people from the office were laid off as well.)

 I was totally shell-shocked.
 I mean, I’d given this company 12 years of my life.
 I’d worked my ass off, worked over holidays, missed time with friends and family, moved across the country, improved their systems, and always acted in the company’s best interests.

 Having me train my own replacement was the final insult.
-It was purely a cost cutting measure.
+It was purely a cost-cutting measure.
 They still needed the job done and they still wanted it done the way I was doing it (or else they wouldn't have had me train him), they just wanted to pay less for it.
 Fuckers.

 He said he wanted me to leave all my stuff and come back to get it on the weekend.
 That way it wouldn't make a “scene.”
 I was too numb to even say goodbye to anyone except Vinnie.
 He was mad as a wet hen and tried to intercede on my behalf.
 But he didn't get his way with this one.

-So now I had to go home and tell my new wife of eight months, that I was out of a job.
+So now I had to go home and tell my new wife of eight months that I was out of a job.
 And you know by now how THAT all worked out…

 Next up: Same story, different company.